-I,accept that the e school's Code of Behaviour extends to all trips, outings and activities undertaken during Transition Year and I agree to o bey it.
-I will undertake full participation in all my academic programmes.
-All assignments will be completed by the requir ed date.
-I undertake to always obey and co-operate with all members of Staff at all times during trips.
-I accept that smoking, drinking of alcohol and substance abuse are strictly forbidden.
-Signed: (Student's Signature) I/We accept that my/our daughter will comply with the above agreements and u commitments as indicated above. ndertake to see that she will fulfill her Signed: (Parent's/Guardian's Signature) Signed: (Parent's/Guardian's Signature) Date: Part B This is to state that I/We give permission for to take part in any out-of-school activity organised for her by Transition Year teachers, and I/we travel unaccompanied during the year. and erstand that she will sometimes traver undecompanieu during the year.
-Signed: (Parent's/Guardian's Signature) Signed: (Parent's/Guardian's Signature) Date:
+I,accept that the scho ool's Code of Behaviour extends to

+all trips, outings and activities undertaken during Transition Year and I agree to obey it.
+I will undertake full participation

+in all my academic programmes.
+All assignments will be completed by the required date.

+I undertake to always obey and co-operate with all members of Staff at all times during g trips.
+I accept that smoking,

+drinking of alcohol and substance abuse are strictly forbidden.

+Signed: (Student's Signature)

+I/We accept that my/our daughter will comply with the above agreements and undert take to see that she will fulfill her

+commitments as indicated above.

+Signed: (Parent's/Guardian's Signature)

+Signed:

+Signed.
+(Parent's/Guardian's Signature)

+Date:

+Part B

+This is to state that I/We give permission for to take part in

+any out-of-school activity organised for her by Transition Year teachers, and I/we under

+travel unaccompanied during the year.

+Signed: (Parent's/Guardian's Signature)

+Signed: (Parent's/Guardian's Signature)

+Date:

-Transition Year Registration Form: 2024-25
+Transition Yea r Regis tration Form: 2025-26

 Part C:

-Please attach a recent photograph in the box below, print student's name in BLOCK letters.
+Please attach a re ecent ph otograph in the box below, print st tudent's name in BLOCK

-Part D:

-Please identify up to a maximum of six close friends found in Third Year.
-The Transition
+letters.

+Name:
-Year Team will endeavour to place you in a TY class with at least one of your friends.

-Please note we will try - but nothing is guaranteed!
+Year Team will er ndeavou aximum of six close friends found in Ir to place you in a TY class with at l but nothing is guaranteed!
+1

-Your Name: Class: Friend's Name: Class:
+Your Nam Friend's N Class:

 Would you like a Transition Year trip abroad to take place?
 Please return this form indicating your thoughts on the matter and ticking the appropriate box/es.
-Your comments and suggestions are welcome and can be emailed directly to ty@loretofoxrock.ie.

-I would be interested in allowing my daughter to participate as a TY student in the 2024/25 Camino de Santiago de Compostela.
+I would be interested in allowing my daughter to participate as a TY student in the 2025/26 Camino de Santiago de Compostela.
 I would be interested in allowing my daughter to participate in the LCF French/Spanish exchange programme.
 I would be interested in allowing my daughter to participate in a subject-based trip abroad.
 I would not be interested in allowing my daughter to participate in a trip abroad.
 I would prefer a TY trip to remain on the island of Ireland.
-Parent/Guardian Signature: Date: Student's Name:

-(Please return form by 9th April 2024)
+Parent/Guardian Signature: Date: Student's Name: (BLOCK LETTERS please) (Please return form by 11th April 2025)